-4. Keep Up With Social Media Trends
+4. Follow Video-first Social Media Trends

 A recent study from the National Association of Realtors also showcased exactly how much social media has become a key ingredient to finding new clients and closing deals across the real estate industry.
 Its findings included the following data:

 77% of realtors actively use social media for real estate in some way, shape, or form